hridaimehta/3040A2/README.md

   3. Specify your chosen theme, e.g., `theme: jekyll-theme-Merlot`.
 This is my [config file](_config.yml)

+***Linking to Etter's key principals***: In Andrew Etter's perspective, utilizing Jekyll themes through GitHub Pages offers an accessible route to crafting a unified and attractive online presence.
+He emphasizes the importance of delivering technical content in an aesthetically pleasing manner for enhanced reader engagement.
+Essentially, leveraging these themes simplifies the process of establishing a professional-looking static website.

 ### 4. Publishing Your Resume

-***Concept of Etter's Book***: Andrew Etter highlights the critical role of easy access and direct deployment in managing technical documents.
-By embracing his recommendations, we use GitHub Pages, a built-in service of GitHub, to create static websites.
-This strategy ensures our resume is readily accessible online, simplifying updates and management, thereby streamlining the presentation and maintenance of our professional details.

 - **Step by step instructions**:
   1. Navigate to "Settings" > "Pages" from the menu on the left side in your repository.
   2. Choose the option "Deploy from a branch" in the Source section.
   3. Pick the "main" branch and set the directory to "/ root".
 This step is crucial because it tells GitHub Pages exactly where to look for your resume file at the heart of your project.
   4. Wait for a few minutes to let GitHub build your static website.
   5. Congratulations, your professional resume is now hosted at `https://[YourGitHubUsername].github.io/`

+***Linking to Etter's key principals***: Andrew Etter highlights the critical role of easy access and direct deployment in managing technical documents.
+By embracing his recommendations, we use GitHub Pages, a built-in service of GitHub, to create static websites.
+This strategy ensures our resume is readily accessible online, simplifying updates and management, thereby streamlining the presentation and maintenance of our professional details.

 ## Gif
 ![gif](https://github.com/hridaimehta/hridaimehta.github.io/blob/main/assets/Resume-Gif.gif)